 Point of Care Research (POC-R)

-Eligible VA investigators who wish to start a POC-R study must submit a Letter of Intent (LOI) to the program office.
-This document serves as a request for
+Eligible VA investigators who wish to start a POC-R study must submit a Letter of Intent (LOI) to the Cooperative Studies Program (CSP).
+This document serves as a request for planning, and includes:

 - Study objectives

 - Importance of the research to VA and its patients

 - Feasibility of conducting the research as a POC-R study